Contactless Payments for Businesses

 One of our friendly local team will be in touch with you shortly.

 8 June 2018

-Payments Landscape in Australia: Trends and Opportunities
+The payments landscape in Australia: Trends and opportunities

 The Australian payments industry is at a tipping point.
 A cashless Australia is emerging on the horizon powered by such trends as contactless payments and real-time transactions thanks to the New Payments Platform (NPP) launched in February 2018.

 These changes have deepened the foundation for the burgeoning ‘New Retail’ trend, where consumers have multiple interactions with your product or service across different platforms before they make a purchase decision.
 This has catapulted omnichannel payments to the forefront, which in turn necessitates the seamless integration of your brand experience, payment methods and service.